Gain and phase type multipliers for feedback robustness: Background and notation

 Next, we consider extensions of the aforementioned results to LTI systems.
-To this end, let us first introduce the function spaces needed.
-Let $\|\cdot\|_2$ denote the matrix 2-norm.
+To this end, let us first introduce the function spaces needed (see, e.g., \cite{zhou1996robust} or \cite{vinnicombe2001uncertainty} for more details).
+Let $\|\cdot\|_2$ denote the matrix 2-norm, and let $\esssup$ denote the essential supremum of a function.
 Define the Lebesgue space

 and the Hardy space